Basic Approach

 ENEOS has been a member of the Ikuboss Corporate Alliance*, established by NPO Fathering Japan, since fiscal 2017.
 Within the company, we are sharing the ideal attributes for supervisors required in an increasingly diverse workplace and pursuing various initiatives to develop suitable human resources.

-In fiscal 2022, we held diversity management training for managerial staff at the team leader level and above, including officers.
-The curriculum was designed to instill the knowledge and awareness of diversity management required of managerial staff from a standpoint of uniting subordinates with various attributes and making them the underlying strength of the organization.
+In fiscal 2023, we conducted diversity management training for managerial staff, who lead diverse team members, to acquire knowledge and skills on management that supports each individual and leadership that enhances psychological safety.
+The purpose of this training is to help participants learn from the perspective of how to unite team members with various attributes and make them the strength of the organization, and then put what they have learned into practice in the workplace.
 Voluntary training was also conducted as a follow-up for the participants in the training.
 The participants brought their own workplace issues and awareness to the table, and each participant shared their thoughts and opinions.

 Main Points